 Do I need proof of insurance when I apply?

-I lived in Australia for over 6 months.
-CIC says I need a traffic report (driving history)
+I’ve lived in Queensland or Victoria (Australia) for over 6 months.
+CIC says I need a traffic report (driving history)?

 I said I already had a job in Canada in the first stage and now it says I must provide information including an employer number for this job.
 What do I do?